Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 `mctrdz` Absolute membrane center in the z-direction (Default=0.0, use protein center as the membrane center).

 `poretype` Turn on the automatic membrane channel/pore finding method (Default=1).

-A more thorough description of these and other options can be found in Chapter 6.
+A more thorough description of these and other options can be found [here](https://ambermd.org/doc12/Amber20.pdf#chapter.6).
 Please also note that the default options have changed over time.
-For a detailed discussion of all related options on the quality of the MM/PBSA calculations, please refer to our recent publication [234].
+For a detailed discussion of all related options on the quality of the MM/PB(GB)SA calculations, please check this [publication](https://onlinelibrary.wiley.com/doi/10.1002/jcc.24467).

 **&alanine_scanning namelist variables**